grannycart/by-sound-alone_source/manuscript/6_Chapter.md

 Shakes waved one arm back at them.

-Hemi and Percy made their way down to the dock, as Shakes was bringing the _Gnat_ in carefully along the opposite side from the _Prospect_.
+Hemi and Percy made their way down to the dock as Shakes was bringing the _Gnat_ in carefully along the opposite side from the _Prospect_.
 He put the engine in neutral and hopped out of the sail to catch a dock line tossed to him from Hemi which he secured to the deck cleats.

 "How y'all be fuckin' doing?" he asked, while still standing on the deck of the _Gnat_.

-"Job completed, and unloading; as you can see," said Percy.
+"Job completed, and unloading, as you can see," said Percy.
 "How'd you find us, Shakes?"

 "Captain Shakes, if you please.
-As for finding you: it was fuckin' Herschel of course!
+As for finding you: it was fuckin' Herschel, of course!
 Hang on..."
 He disappeared into the sail and came back up with a little gray puff of feathers in his hand.
 Once he got his arms up above the sail, he tossed Herschel into the air.
 Herschel flapped and then flew circles around the _Gnat_ excitedly while Shakes leapt over to the dock to join Hemi and Percy.

 "So the bird actually fucking worked?"
 Percy asked, unable to totally get the skepticism out of her voice as her eyes continued to follow the bird above.

 "Herschel was a total fucking champ!
 Found me cruising out in the middle of fucking endless expanse of green water.
-He gave me your message with the dock number...
-But Herschel was the easy part.
+He gave me your message with the dock number...but Herschel was the easy part.
 The hard part was finding the dock on the way into Stilt City here.
 Had to stop and ask people probably a dozen fuckin' times --- and folks around here speak a strange fuckin' mix of languages I don't fuckin' understand, mostly."

 "It is good to see you, Captain Shakes," said Hemi, "and Herschel.
 What happened after you left us?"

 "Well, there's not much to fuckin' tell of it, really.
 I drove the _Gnat_ hard in a sorta random northerly direction --- away from the _Prospect_'s location.
 Did some weaving back and forth and shit, just in case they fired a torp or something, but kept the fuckin' throttle up the whole time.
 With the volume of the _Gnat_'s engines, I couldn't really be listening to sonar or anything, so I just kept pinging them every ten minutes or so to see how far behind me they were."

-"Ah," Hemi interrupted, "So the _Gnat_ does have an active sonar system?"
+"Ah," Hemi interrupted, "so the _Gnat_ does have an active sonar system?"

 "Say again?
 I seem to fuckin' be harder of hearing these days."